Freed AI Review: Features, Pricing, and Limitations for Clinicians

 What Is Freed AI?

 Freed AI is an ambient AI scribe built for independent and small group practices.
-The product is built around speed and simplicity: no IT setup required, works on any device, and clinicians consistently report being up and running in minutes.
+It focuses on speed and ease of use: no IT setup is required, it works on any device, and clinicians report being up and running within minutes.

 Key facts: